niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 Link to next guide here!

 ## Steps to follow if you are having trouble running Jenkins

+Your Jenkins issue may be caused by something else already running on port 8080.
 Jenkins won't run on port 8080 if there is already something else using the same port.
 In this case, let's change the port that Jenkins is running on.

 In the external VM terminal, type
 ```